ablestack/graphql-codegen-hasura/README.md

 // ...
 ETC. All the methods follow a the same pattern, and all allow the standard ApolloClient options objects to be populated and passed through.
 ```

-### Notes on 'WriteQueryInsert' methods
+### Notes on 'WriteQuery' methods

-These methods are to automate the conversion of a Hasura "Insert" object to a Fragment that can be added to cache.
+All client/cache `WriteQuery` and `WriteFragment` methods accept Hasura "Insert" object graphs as well as the expected Fragment graphs.

+Some usage notes:

+The optional **fieldMap parameter** allows typenames to be specified for child relationships (and automatically added during the conversion).
+It also allows for specific fields to be ignored.
+This can be automated in the future, but is non-trivial dev.
+So, for future version or community pull request.

 **Client fields** can be added via in "Insert" object, by prefixing them with a triple underscore (\_\_\_).
 This is converted to the fieldname (without prefix) for cache adds.
 Client fields are removed completely for api inserts (useInsert* and insert* methods).
 This is kind of hacky, and there is probably a much better way to achieve this. \#futureDev

-The **fieldMap parameter** can be automated in the future, but is non-trivial dev.
-So, for future version or community pull request.

 For **Example Usage** see packages/graphql-codegen-hasura-core/src/utils.test.ts for example usage